fersilva362/fitness-app/README.md

 Follow these instructions to build and run the project
 ## Setup Project

-•	Clone this repository using git clone https://github.com/fersilva362/fitness-app.git
+-	Clone this repository using git clone https://github.com/fersilva362/fitness-app.git
-•	cd into CircuitTraining_app.
+-	cd into CircuitTraining_app.
-•	flutter pub get to get all the dependencies.
+-	flutter pub get to get all the dependencies.
-•	flutter pub run build_runner build --delete-conflicting-outputs
+-
 ## Running the app
 Make sure you have a connected Android/iOS device/simulator and run the following command to build and run the app in debug mode. flutter run